 On some of our products we may be slightly back-ordered.
 We don't want to say sold out because we are constantly rendering new batches, however if you order something on a pre-order you will have to wait 2-4 weeks.
 We generally run our pre-orders as a sale to help ease the pain of waiting.

 If you will pay for the shipping we will try and ship it to you.
 We have had great success shipping to our Fatworkers in Canada, but we must be honest, it is not cheap to ship our orders outside the U.S. It's best to get some friends together and purchase in bulk.
 Just contact us and we can try to make some special arrangements because we're cool like that.
 (Anything to spread the fat!)
-Please note that some countries (Australia, for example) will not allow U.S. beef products of any type.

 Yes.
 We call it our "Affila-fat" program.
 (Actually we don't call it that and don't expect you to either.)
 Affiliate programs are a wonderful way to get the word out.
 We believe that food and health bloggers are the single most important resource for spreading the word about traditional fat.
 Just contact us and we can set something up.